Meet the Artists

 Sonia Plumb Dance Company

-Since 2012, The Sonia Plumb Dance Company has served more than 8,000 constituents throughout Greater Hartford and the Northeast as part of the Hartford Performs roster to integrate access to art programs into Hartford schools.
-Sonia Plumb and her dancers perform on the projection-mapped architecture on the Lobby Wall and beyond, creating a fusion of classical and contemporary movement.
+Sonia Plumb and her dancers perform on the projection-mapped architecture on the Bushnell lobby wall and beyond, creating a fusion of classical and contemporary movement.

 Learn more about the Sonia Plumb Dance Company.